 Published short stories pulled from this novel:

-- J Journal: New Writing on Justice published fictionalized version of a personal story that is also a later chapter in the novel.
-The narrative references a historical event, a property seizure in the mid-1960s by the city of Cambridge, Massachusetts, in the neighborhood now known as “The Coast.”
+- J Journal: New Writing on Justice published fictionalized version of a personal story that references a property seizure in the mid-1960s by the city of Cambridge, Massachusetts, in the neighborhood now known as “The Coast.”
 While the characters in the “Cambridge Royalty” are not found in the novel, the real-life historical event, is part of Malcom’s family history.